 - The different withdrawal conditions between the offers are confusing

 It’s a pity that the different conditions seem to complicate the investment process !
 My advice would be to make sure you won’t need the money early, so you don’t have to bother with early withdrawal distinctions.

 According to this article on p2phero’s blog, the interest rate is supposed to get increased to a very nice 14% if you invest more than 25000€ (ouch).
-However, I couldn’t find any reference to in in DoFinance’s FAQ.
+However, I couldn’t find any reference to it in DoFinance’s FAQ.

 Website’s ease of use